 Method 2 - De minimis rate.
-Per 2 CFR 200.414(f), you may elect to charge a de minimis rate.
-If you are awaiting approval of an indirect cost proposal you may also use the de minimis rate.
+Per 2 CFR 200.414(f), if you have never received a negotiated indirect cost rate, you may elect to charge a de minimis rate.
+If you are awaiting approval of an indirect cost proposal, you may also use the de minimis rate.
 If you choose this method, costs included in the indirect cost pool must not be charged as direct costs.

-This rate is 15% of modified total direct costs (MTDC).
+This rate is 15 percent of modified total direct costs (MTDC).
 See 2 CFR 200.1 for the definition of MTDC.
 You can use this rate indefinitely.